SEAN: Last month of the year. Gotta squeeze in all the manga and novels you can.

 ASH: Paradise Kiss is really, really good.
 Glad to see it’s being kept in print.

-MELINDA: What everyone else has said so far!
+MJ: What everyone else has said so far!
 We need all the Ai Yazawa we can get, in whatever form it happens to appear.

 SEAN: Viz has its usual pile.
 Debuting is Jujutsu Kaisen, a new Shonen Jump series that starts with a boy eating a finger and only gets weirder from there.
 For dark fantasy adventure fans.